 Usually it is not a symptom that one should worry about, since there is some minor trauma to the gingiva that can occur during a regular cleaning, especially if a patient has more than minimal tarter accumulation.
 The gingiva adjacent to tarter can be extremely inflamed and can be sore after tarter removal.
 This soreness should resolve after a day or two.
+If it persists then you should certainly consider trying to get yourself booked in to see your Dentist Healdsburg.

 If an individual experiences soreness that doesn’t resolve in a couple of days they should call their dentist to have him observe the area experiencing soreness.
 On occasion, patients can have a periodontal abscess that can be caused by a piece of dislodged tarter or a flare up in a periodontally involved area.
 Also some patients can experience an outbreak of herpes after their cleaning (usually a recurrence possibly due to localized trauma).